 A Single-Case Agreement is when a provider such as Evolve works out a special contract so that out-of-network providers can work with your insurance company on an in-network basis.
-Evolve operates solely on an Out-of-Network basis, so we have extensive experience working with insurance companies to created Single-Case Agreements for teens with emotional, behavioral, or substance abuse disorders.
+We have extensive experience working with insurance companies to create Single-Case Agreements for teens with emotional, behavioral, or substance abuse disorders.

 This is the amount of money you must pay per year for medical expenses before your coverages kicks in and starts covering your expenses.
 For instance, if you have a $500 Annual Deductible, you’re responsible for the first $500 of expenses.
 After $500, your insurance plan pays whatever percentage of costs your plan specifies.
 Monthly premiums, copays, and prescription drug costs do not count toward your deductible.